Aarception/Mo-information-security-portfolio/README.md

 ###### Trust Infrastructure Research has been moved: https://github.com/Aarception/Trust_Infrastructure

 ##### My statement about July 16 was a response to the Mandiant speech act.
 I wanted to withdraw, but the portal does not allow it(*).
-I appreciate the return and thank you for relieving me of the burden.
-My consideration of Juky 17th has been matched.
+I appreciate the return and thank you for the opportunity.
+My consideration of July 17th cannot be superseded.

 ##### As a result, the promises I made and the recognition I paid to the institution are still in effect.